 Expenses for OCCRC comprise mostly of general corporation operations including corporate insurance policies and notifications related to various bond issuances, and project and site-development related expenses.
 OCCRC does not have direct employees.
-Administrative and clerical support is provided by the staff of the County of Otsego Industrial Development Agency (COIDA).
+Administrative and clerical support is provided by the staff of the County of Otsego Industrial Development Agency ("COIDA").

-OCCRC strictly adheres to financial procedures and requirements of New York State General Municipal Law, Article 18A, and its own bylaws, as audited by our accountants, Mostert, Manzanero & Scott, LLP.
+OCCRC strictly adheres to financial procedures and requirements of New York State General Municipal Law, Article 18A, and its own bylaws.